Skip to main content

 The need for mental health services has increased as a result of the unprecedented pressure the COVID-19 pandemic has put on Australia’s health system.
 It’s no surprise that psychologists are in high demand across a broad range of industries and occupations.

 While there are various pathways to develop your skills in psychology, the good news is that you’re not limited to studying a Bachelor of Psychology as a starting point.
 If you’ve already completed a bachelor’s degree in any discipline, you can change or broaden your current expertise with a bridging 10-unit Graduate Diploma in Psychology.
-After completing the bridging graduate diploma, you can decide to either use these new skills to change or progress your career in industries such as business, technology and education or embark on the path to become a registered psychologist.
+After completing the bridging graduate diploma, you can decide to either use these new skills to change or progress your career in industries such as business, technology and education or embark on the path to becoming a registered psychologist.

 What is a psychologist?